vividos/WhereToFly/src/App/Android/Assets/info.md

 - weather links are now shown on  a dedicated page with icons to change to other weather pages
 - added new map imagery type: OpenTopoMap
+- added button on settings page to clear cache used for map view

 1.3.1 "Crossing the alps 2018" bugfix edition